Xm0x/RuinarchRE/README.md

 # RuinarchRE

+DISCLAIMER: For %100 honesty, help of AI was used in this project.

 A 100% reverse-engineering / source-restoration project for **Ruinarch** (Maya Games), a Unity **Mono** title.
 Because the game ships .NET CIL with full metadata intact, the goal is a clean, organized, documented, **recompilable**